Grants & Funding

 Our Environment Team was joined by Adrian Moore from our Locality service to inform how SSDC Community Grants can benefit local environment projects, including ciritera, how to apply and examples of previous projects funded by SSDC Community Grants.

 General Grants from other Organisations

-We will be compiling a regular update of external grant funding opportunities here.
+We'll keep you up to date with external grant funding opportunities here.
 These will be environmental and community focussed but please check the criteria before applying:

 Tree and Hedgerow Funding Opportunities